anytizer/note-taker/README.md

     chmod -R 777 notes/

 # Story
 A lot of notes got created on a phone device using ColorNote.
-One day, it is a time to review them and be able to edit through computer.
+One day, it is a time to review them and be able to manage through computer.
 So, there was a need for transferring notes from phone device to web/LAN.

 # Frequently Asked Questions

 __What is this product all about?__
 It is a *simple* note taker.
 It helps to transform your notes from phone or tablet to web/computer.